Steam-Locomotive/SCTFQ2-Write-ups/recon/ubuntor.md

 <br/>
 Unfortuantely, this doesn't work as the flag, so there is more work to do.
 Downloading the original QR code and looking at it in either a hex editor or notepad++ reveals flag.txt towards the bottom of the file.
 This suggests that the image also contains a zip file, so changing the extension to .zip and opening it in a program such as 7zip will show flag.txt as its contents.

-Trying to open flag.txt promopts the user for a password, and the first thing I tried was the message from the PNG we found earlier: `BE SURE TO DRINK YOUR OVALTINE`.
+Trying to open flag.txt promopts the user for a password, and the first thing I tried was the message from the PNG we found earlier: `BE SURE TO DRINK YOUR OVALTINE!`.
 This opens flag.txt and gives the flag.
 ### Flag ###

     sctf{all_about_the_ctf}